 At your first distillery, pick up a Kentucky Bourbon Trail Passport.
-All ten distilleries are listed inside, with space for your own notes and a stamp from each distillery.
-If you collect all ten stamps you can redeem your passport for a Kentucky Bourbon Trail T-shirt.
+The distilleries are listed inside, with space for your own notes and a stamp from each distillery.
+If you collect stamps from each distillery you can redeem your passport for a Kentucky Bourbon Trail T-shirt.
 What’s not to love?
-You get to sip bourbon at ten different distilleries and then get a T-shirt to proudly show off your accomplishment!
+You get to sip bourbon at seventeen different distilleries and then get a T-shirt to proudly show off your accomplishment!

-In order to take a tour at all ten distilleries you will need three days.
-For most people, a mix of tours and tastings is the ideal visit, which can be done in two very busy days if planned appropriately.
+In order to take a tour at all seventeen distilleries, you will need at least five days.
+For most people, a mix of tours and tastings is the ideal visit, which can be done in four very busy days if planned appropriately.

-With limited time, especially if you have no desire to take a tour at all ten distilleries, here are our must-see distilleries.
+With limited time, especially if you have no desire to take a tour at all seventeen distilleries, here are our must-see distilleries.
 This list does not include the newest additions to the Kentucky Bourbon Trail.
 However, we are currently planning a future trip to Kentucky to keep this article updated.

 - Best All Around Experience: Maker’s Mark

 - Best Chance to meet the Master Distiller: Wild Turkey

 - Best Tour for Families: Evan Williams Bourbon Experience

 - Best Bourbon Whiskey: Come tour the Kentucky Bourbon Trail and find out for yourself!

 Of the distilleries we have not visited yet, there are several that sound very interesting.
 Even though it’s a long drive, we would love to tour the innovative facility at O.Z.
 Tyler.
 The culinary experience paired with the whiskey tasting at Bardstown Bourbon sounds wonderful as does a tour of Old Forester.